shivkumar98/OCP-Java-Examples/src/chapter_6/revisionNotes/README.md

 ```
 1. The exception is thrown in the try clause but is supressed, the resource is closed but a finally clause runs so the exception is supressed again.
 2. Only the RuntimeException is thrown.

+## 🟥 Putting It Together
+* Resources are closed after the try clause ends and before any catch/finally blocks!
+* Resources are closed in reverse order that they are created!

 ## 🟥 H2

 ### 🟡 H3